ESMValGroup/ESMValCore/doc/quickstart/find_data.rst

 * input files: ``{family}{level}{typeid}_{tres}_*_{grib_id}.grb``

-All of these facets have reasonable defaults preconfigured in the corresponding :ref:`extra facets<config-extra-facets>` file, which is available here:
+All of these facets have reasonable defaults preconfigured in the corresponding :ref:`extra facets<config-extra-facets>` configuration file, which is available
-:download:`native6-era5.yml
+here: :download:`native6.yml
-</../esmvalcore/config/extra_facets/native6-era5.yml>`.
+</../esmvalcore/config/configurations/defaults/extra_facets_native6.yml>`.
 If necessary, these facets can be overwritten in the recipe.

 Thus, example dataset entries could look like this: